yuandrk/yuandrk/README.md

 ## Hi there 👋 My name is Yurii

-- 🗺️ I live in London, Great Britain.
+- 🗺️ I live in London
-- 🤖 Junior DevOps Engineer.
+- 🤖 DevOps Engineer.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.
 - ✉️ You can shoot me an email at yurii.andriuk@gmail.com